re-vault/revault-demo/README.md

 A stakeholder can revoke a spend to an (unknown / untrusted address) during the CSV delay.

-More details are available in the [architecture document](doc/archi.pdf).
+More details are available in the [architecture document](doc/archi.pdf) [EDIT: it's outdated for now!].

 [1] These N keys are preferably held by each stakeholder in some place which are both hard to access and geographically distant.